 This study examined perceived benefits and barriers associated with intentions to use the female condom among a sample of 143 African-American adults in Milwaukee, USA.
 Participants completed a self-report questionnaire.
 Aesthetics and contraceptive efficacy predicted women's intentions to use the female condom with a main sex partner.
-For men, intentions to use the device with a main partner were predicted by beliefs that the female condom is affordable, would prevent STDs, that their partner would not be angry about female condom use, and knowing how to use the device.
+For men, intentions to use the device with a main partner were predicted by beliefs that the female condom use, and knowing how to use the device.
 Interventions to promote this device need to be tailored differently for men and women.